DavidGadyan/n8n_projects/README.md

 <details>
 <summary>🤖 Project: <code>chatbot_n8n</code></summary>

-> 🚀 **Opening**: A smart, AI-powered chatbot designed for a real estate company to assist digital nomads in finding suitable homes and answer common queries.
+> 🚀 A smart, AI-powered chatbot designed for a real estate company to assist digital nomads in finding suitable homes and answer common queries.
 It uses OpenAI's GPT-4o for semantic search and Pinecone as a vector database.

 ### 🔧 Workflows Included